 Today’s show will demonstrate how to create new markets through new products, attract new customers to an existing product, and convince current customers to buy more of an existing product.
 This is a deep dive on product strategy.
-To follow along, download our 10th annual workbook, How to Make Your Number in 2017.
-Turn to the Products phase of the corporate strategy on pages 72 – 77 of the PDF.

 Our guest is Sudhakar Ramakrishna, the Chief Executive Officer of Pulse Secure.
-A leading provider of secure access and mobile security solutions, Pulse Secure serves enterprises and service providers.
+A leading provider of secure access and mobile security solutions, Pulse Secure serves enterprise-level companies and service providers.
 As companies increase productivity through the adoption of cloud and an ever-mobile workforce, Pulse Secure provides the security to safeguard your company.
 Watch as Sudhakar demonstrates how to attract new customers and how to convince current customers to buy more of an existing product.

 Why this topic is important?
 Not all revenue growth is equal.
 Some revenue growth creates more enterprise value than others.
 Revenue growth that comes from increasing market share for a product does not create much long-term value because competitors can easily retaliate.
 Revenue growth driven by increasing prices of certain products comes at the expense of the customer, who can retaliate by buying less and seeking substitute products.
-Revenue growth driven by products that create new markets, attract new customers, and convince customers to buy more is the most valuable type of revenue growth.
+Revenue growth that’s driven by products that create new markets, attract new customers, and convince customers to buy more, is the most valuable type of revenue growth.